RobertCraigie/pyright-python/README.md

 ### Modify NPM Package Location

-By default, Pyright for Python respects the `XDG_CACHE_HOME` environment variable and otherwise defaults to `~/.cache`.
+Pyright for Python will resolve the root cache directory by checking the following environment variables, in order:

-If you need to use a different directory you can set the `XDG_CACHE_HOME` environment variable.
+- `PYRIGHT_PYTHON_CACHE_DIR`
+- `XDG_CACHE_HOME`

+If neither of them are set it defaults to `~/.cache`

 ### Force Node Env